tsansom/tsansom.github.io/_posts/2017-10-01-building-a-github-blog-1.markdown

 ```bash
 $ cp $(bundle show minima)/_layouts/* _layouts/
 ```
-Finally since we want to use the default template from the `jekyll-theme-slate` gem, remove the `defualt.html` file:
+Finally, since we want to use the default template from the `jekyll-theme-slate` gem, remove the `defualt.html` file:
 ```bash
 $ rm _layouts/default.html